johnnygerard/FlashX/README.md

 More authentication strategies will be added later.

 ## Project Status
-The current version is 1.0.0.
+The current version is 2.0.0.
-This first version of FlashX is very limited.
+This version of FlashX is still very limited.
 Notably there is no testing and no mobile responsive design.

-Initially I wanted to build FlashX using the popular MEAN stack.
-It felt too complicated, which is why I chose to build a traditional MPA instead.
-I plan to migrate the front-end to Angular at a later time.
+Version 1.0.0 used [EJS](https://ejs.co/) for the front-end.

 ## Copyright
 © 2022 Johnny Gérard